DataHealth-Lab/groupwebsite_develop/content/authors/anjanikalra/_index.md

 ---
 # Display name
-title: Amanda Batista
+title: Anjani Kalra

 # Full name (for SEO)
-first_name: Amanda
+first_name: Anjani
-last_name: Batista
+last_name: Kalra

 avatar_filename: avatar.jpg

 # Username (this should match the folder name)
 authors:
-  - amandabatista
+  - anjanikalra

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD
+role: Research Fellow

 # Organizations/Affiliations
 organizations:
-  - name: PUC-Rio
+  - name: ISGlobal
     url: ''

 # Short bio (displayed in user profile at end of posts)